Add custom controls to the Data Sources window

 For more information about selecting data-bound controls to create for items in the Data Sources window, see Set the control to be created when dragging from the Data Sources window.

-Customize the list of bindable controls for a data type
+Customize the bindable controls list

 To add or remove controls from the list of available controls for items in the Data Sources window that have a specific data type, perform the following steps.